conduktor/conduktor-docs/docs/gateway/reference/monitoring.md

 ### Gateway Lived Events

-Gateway Lived Events provide comprehensive monitoring metrics about the Gateway's runtime configuration and usage.
+Gateway Lived Events provide detailed monitoring metrics about the Gateway's runtime configuration and usage.
 These events capture data about interceptors, virtual clusters, topics, and other important components of your Gateway setup.

 #### Available Gateway Lived Event Metrics